eLearning-BS23/moodle-tool_gradebookreset/README.md

 ## Author
 - [Brain Station 23 Ltd.](https://brainstation-23.com)

-## Issue or Feature Request
-We try our best to deliver bug-free plugins, but we can not test the plugin for every Moodle version.
-If you find any bug please report it on
-[GitHub Issue Tracker](https://github.com/eLearning-BS23/moodle-tool_resetcoursecompletion/issues).
-Please provide a detailed bug description, including the plugin and Moodle version and, if applicable, a screenshot.

-You may also file a request for enhancement on GitHub.
-If we consider the request generally useful, we might implement it in a future version.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.